 Learn all about our extensive EMG activities by exploring this website.
 You can also find EMGs at the following locations in Arlington and Alexandria, as well as at many special events such as the Arlington’s Home and Garden Expo, Alexandria’s Earth Day, and the Arlington County Fair:

-- We have 5 demonstration gardens where we show the public what plantsthrive in our area.
+- We have five demonstration gardens where we show the public which plants thrive in our area.

-- We answer your questions at four Farmers Markets from late Spring through early Fall.
+- We answer your questions at four Farmers Markets plant clinics from late Spring through early Fall.

 - We invite you to visit us at our Extension Master Gardener Help Desk at the Fairlington Community Center.